nhejazi/pub_ipwhal_biometrics/README.md

 lasso"](https://arxiv.org/abs/2005.11303), A. Ertefaie, N.S.
 Hejazi,
 M.J. van der Laan, _Biometrics_ (2021+).

+* To reproduce the simulation study reported in the manuscript, examine the R script in the `simulations_main` directory.
-* To reproduce the simulation study reported in the manuscript, examine the `simulations` directory and the directions in the `README.md` file it contains.
+* To reproduce the simulation studies reported in the supporting information, examine the R scripts in the `simulations_sm` directory and the directions in the `README.md` file it contains.
 * To reproduce the data analysis results reported in the manuscript, examine the `application` directory and the code it contains.